Refusal to Execute Release of Fraudulent Lien or Claim: Texas Penal Code §32.49

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.49.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1997.

-The Penal Code codifies the Texas Refusal to Execute Release of Fraudulent Lien or Claim law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Refusal to Execute Release of Fraudulent Lien or Claim law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Refusal to Execute Release of Fraudulent Lien or Claim below.

 What is the current Texas law about Refusal to Execute Release of Fraudulent Lien or Claim?